Goals

 Function epilog

 The last four instructions of combine are the function epilog.
 These instructions tear down the stack frame and restore saved registers before returning to the caller.
 The purpose of the epilog is to reverse the operations done in the prolog, i.e. put everything back to the state it was on function entry.
-This means restoring the saved register values and adjusting the stack pointer, at which point, things are ready to return control to the caller.
+The instructions restore the registers to their saved values and adjust the stack pointer in preparation for returning control to the caller.

 Here is a walkthrough of the epilog instructions of combine:

-• Return control to the caller and resume execution at the instruction at ra address. (i.e. $pc = $ra)
+ret- Return control to the caller and resume execution at the instruction at

 Local variables in a stack frame